-\para{Asymptotically adiabatic spacetimes} Ultimately we are interested in calculating CGPP for cosmological spacetimes that describe an early epoch of inflation followed by reheating and a subsequent hot Big Bang cosmology.
-For such spacetimes (at least the ones that we consider) the FLRW scale factor $a(\eta)$ is always growing, the spacetime is not asymptotically flat, and it becomes ambiguous how to identify the positive- and negative-frequency modes and how to define particles.
+\para{Asymptotically adiabatic spacetimes} Ultimately we are interested in calculating CGPP for cosmological spacetimes that describe an early epoch of inflation followed by reheating and a subsequent hot big-bang cosmology.
+For such spacetimes (at least the ones that we consider) the FLRW scale factor $a(\eta)$ is always growing, the spacetime is not asymptotically flat, and how to identify the positive- and negative-frequency modes and how to define particles becomes ambiguous.
 For a general spacetime this ambiguity may be insurmountable, but typical cosmological spacetimes have the appealing property that the comoving angular frequency $\omega_k(\eta)$ is slowly varying (adiabatic) at both early and late time.
-In particular, one may define a dimensionless parameter to measure the departure from adiabaticity, \ba{ A_k(\eta) = \omega_k^\prime(\eta) / \omega_k^2(\eta) \com } and verify that $A_k \to 0$ sufficiently quickly as $\eta \to \pm \infty$.
+In particular, one can define a dimensionless parameter to measure the departure from adiabaticity \ba{ A_k(\eta) = \omega_k^\prime(\eta) / \omega_k^2(\eta) \com } and verify that $A_k \to 0$ sufficiently quickly as $\eta \to \pm \infty$.